leaonline/leaonline-teacher/README.md

 1. **Create issue**

    There should always be an issue, describing a bug or a feature request before contributing code.
-   Pull requests without issues will be on stale until an issue is created and passed step 2.
+   Pull requests without issues **will be on hold** until an issue is created and passed step 2.
-   Issues that have did not went through step 2 will get the `needs approval` label.
+   Issues that did not go through step 2 will get the `needs approval` label.

 2. **Issue approved / rejected**